webmasterdevlin/spring-boot-superheroes/WRITING.md

 - add the path of the main class which is SuperheroesApplication under com.example.superheroes
 - add a new Environment variable and name it DATABASE_URL, DATABASE_USERNAME, and DATABASE_PASSWORD
 - click apply and ok
+- double-check the npm build of the Angular script has --prod flag
 - run the application
 - send POST http://localhost:8080/register
 - send  POST http://localhost:8080/authenticate